albrinndr/Box-To-Box/README.md

 # BOX TO BOX
+An E-commerce Project

 ## Description

-This is an E-commerce project where users can buy football related products
+This is a nodejs project created using express js framework and mongodb as the database.

 ## Getting Started